GameDevCatch/UnityObjectPooler/README.md

 1. Create An Empty Gameobject
 2. Apply ObjectPooler Script
+3. Make Sure To Put Using Catch.Utils In Your Script
-3. Call API Using Its Singleton
+4. Call API Using Its Singleton
-4. Profit!
+5. Profit!

 ## HOW TO USE